Behind the creation of “Toward a Universal Suffrage: African American Women in Iowa and the Vote for All”

 Kedrowski also enlisted Keo Pierron, a graphic designer with the College of Liberal Arts and Sciences communications team, to design the exhibit’s panels.
 The exhibit contains a lot of written information, and Pierron’s design makes it easy to digest the information.
 He says, “This was a chance to bring forward an important part of history and how the suffragists of Iowa had their voices heard through this difficult time.”

 The exhibit is available for display at organizations and events around the state, including schools, museums and libraries.
-The exhibit schedule and a portal to request hosting the exhibit can be found on the Central Iowa Community Museum website.
+A link to request hosting the exhibit can be found on the

 African American women have always been a part of Iowa’s history, and they all have a story to tell.
 They are attorneys, leaders, mothers, daughters, activists, suffragists, doctors, directors, musicians and much more.
 But most of all they are superheroes.